analuizatrz/Java-web-studies/README.md

 Join Point: When to apply code during program execution
 PointCut: A predicate expression for where advice should be applied

+Parameter pattern wildcards

+-() - method with no arguments
+- (*) - method with one argument of any type
+- (..) method with 0 or more arguments of any type
 # Maven

 dependency manager.
 It uses a remote repository with jars and checks for the dependencies of the project.